2019 FIA Formula 3 Championship: Driver entries

-Artem Petrov ended his campaign after the first round due to lack of funding.
-His replacement at Jenzer Motorsport was Giorgio Carrara, however the Argentine could only start participating from the Spielberg round due to visa issues.
+Artem Petrov left the championship after the first round due to a lack of funding.
+He was replaced by Giorgio Carrara for the round in Spielberg, as visa issues prevented him from racing in Paul Ricard, reducing Jenzer's lineup to two drivers.
 Carrara was replaced with Federico Malvestiti for the Silverstone round.
 Carrara returned to the seat in Hungary.
 Hon Chio Leong replaced Carrara for the season finale at Sochi Autodrom.

 Following an accident at the Monza round that left him with fractured vertebrae, Alex Peroni missed the final race at Sochi.
-He was replaced with David Schumacher, son of Formula One race winner Ralf Schumacher.
+He was replaced with David Schumacher.

 David Beckmann withdrew from the final race of the championship for personal reasons.

 Calendar

 A schedule of eight rounds was made to take place as part of the 2019 championship.
 The eight rounds were drawn from the 2018 GP3 Series calendar as the series was run on the Formula 1 support bill whereas the Formula 3 European Championship did not.
 The ninth round held at the Yas Marina Circuit in 2018 was omitted from the Formula 3 calendar to allow drivers the opportunity to compete in the 2019 Macau Grand Prix, which was announced during the season to be a non-championship round of the FIA Formula 3 Championship, as all teams and cars were at the event.